 Local government and other initiatives

 The Basin Plan for the Murray Darling provides a coordinated approach to water use across the Basin states and the Australian Capital Territory.
 It incorporates objectives relating to no loss of or degradation, as well as improvements in recruitment and populations of native, water-dependent species including birds.

-A range of local governments and non-government organisations are also involved in the cooperative management of shorebirds and other waterbirds, including the:
+A range of non-government organisations are also involved in the cooperative management of shorebirds and other waterbirds, including the:

 Pages under this section